-- "Seven Dilemmas," by Angela Chen and Gideon Lichfield - "The Problem With Philanthropy," by Sally Haslanger - "On the Value of the Intellectual Commons" by James Wilson - "On Joi and MIT" by Lessig this course.
-This week, we bridge the individual and community and ask how to live as an ethical global citizen.
+- "Seven Dilemmas," by Angela Chen and Gideon Lichfield - "The Problem With Philanthropy," by Sally Haslanger - "On the Value of the Intellectual Commons", by James Wilson - "On Joi and MIT," by Lessig.

-Week 10 (Week of August 12): Living in Light of Your Values
+Week 10 (Week of August 12): Enacting Social Change and Living in Light of Your Values

 Overview: Ethics is the study of how to live one's life.
-Living ethically requires navigating the world around you in responsible ways, as we've discussed throughout
+Living ethically requires navigating the world around you in responsible ways, as we've discussed throughout this course.
+This week, we wrap up the course and discuss how we might live in light of our values and enact social change.

-- Read "Conclusion: Now Let's Multiply" by Catherine D'Ignazio and Lauren Klein from Data Feminism; - Sign up for a slot at the Showcase (form due August 15).
+- Read "Conclusion: Now Let's Multiply" by Catherine D'Ignazio and Lauren Klein from Data Feminism; - Sign up for a slot at the Showcase (form due Aug 15). - Last week to submit optional Argument Assignment (due Aug 13).